SergPerep/bonfire/README.md

 - [Deployed demo](https://srgprp-bonfire.herokuapp.com/)
 - [Math behind the calculator](./docs/math.md)
 - Want to install and test?
-Follow this guide
+Clone the repo, then `npm install` and then `npm run dev`.

 ![cover](./docs/img/cover.png)
 ## Why